brycebresnan/Currency-Exchanger/README.md

 #### Install/Run Application:
 * Clone the main branch of the repository from GitHub.
 * Open main directory in VSCode.
-* Run "npm install" in the terminal to get relavant dependenceies.
+* Run "npm install" in the terminal to get relevant dependencies.
 * Create a new file .env in the main directory.
 * Copy and paste API_KEY=YOUR-KEY-HERE into the blank .env file, replacing "YOUR-KEY-HERE" with the API key associated with your account at the ExchangeRate-API site.
 * Run "npm run start" in terminal to start server.